fatima-malik99/fatima-malik99/README.md

   </p>
 </div>

-## 🚀 About Me
+## 👩‍💻 About Me
-Physics graduate turned tech enthusiast with a passion for education and development.
-Currently serving as a Python Trainer and WordPress Developer, while pursuing various tech initiatives.
+Physics graduate turned tech enthusiast, passionate about education and development.
+Currently a Python Trainer and WordPress Developer, and a student in the **MIT Emerging Talent Program**.
+Always exploring new opportunities to grow and create impact through technology.

 ### 🏆 Achievements
 - 🥇 **Academic Excellence**: 3.77 CGPA
 - 🏆 **Hackathon Champion**: Won Worsprint Developers Hackathon 1.0 & 2.0
 - 🌟 **Global Competitions**:
-  - Top 5 Finalist in EdgeRunners 3.0
+  - **Top 5 Finalist** in EdgeRunners 3.2 hackathon by lablab.ai
-  - Ranked 7904th worldwide in Meta Hacker Cup 2024
+  - Ranked *7904th* worldwide in **Meta Hacker Cup 2024**
-  - 139th rank worldwide in UC Berkeley Coding Competition 2024
+  - Secured *139th* rank worldwide in **UC Berkeley Coding Competition 2024**
+  - Among the **3** Pakistani students selected for the MIT Emerging Talent Program

 ### 🛠️ Tech Stack
 <p align="center">